precice/openfoam-adapter/README.md

 _**Note:** Currently the adapter supports conjugate heat transfer simulations.
 The adapter is easily extensible and support for mechanical fluid-structure interaction is planned._

-This adapter is developed as part of Gerasimos Chourdakis' master's thesis.
+This adapter was developed as part of Gerasimos Chourdakis' master's thesis.
 It is based on [previous work](https://github.com/ludcila/CHT-preCICE) by Lucia Cheung ([master's thesis](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf), in cooperation with [SimScale](https://www.simscale.com/)).

 ## Build
-To build the adapter, just run the script `Allwmake`.
-The respective script `Allclean` cleans up.
+To build the adapter, you need to install a few dependencies and then execute the `Allwmake` script:

-You may adjust the paths for the required libraries and headers in the beginning of the `Allwmake` file.
-The following dependencies need to be installed:

-* [yaml-cpp](https://github.com/jbeder/yaml-cpp) headers and shared library.
-Version 0.5.3 is known to be compatible.
-Install it from your Linux distribution's repositories or build it from source.
-The script tries to locate it automatically and it also looks for headers in the `CPLUS_INCLUDE_PATH` and for libraries in the `LD_LIBRARY_PATH` and `LIBRARY_PATH`.
-However, you may set the respective paths in `Allwmake`.
-* preCICE headers and library, as well as the dependencies described in its ["Building" wiki page](https://github.com/precice/precice/wiki/Building).
+1. Install the [yaml-cpp](https://github.com/jbeder/yaml-cpp) headers and shared library, preferably from your Linux distribution's repository.
+    1. If you want to build yaml-cpp from source, you need to build it as a _shared_ library.
+    2. If you build yaml-cpp from source, remember to include the paths for the header and library in the `CPLUS_INCLUDE_PATH` and `LD_LIBRARY_PATH` environment variables.
+2. Install the [preCICE](http://www.precice.org/) headers and library, following its [building instructions](https://github.com/precice/precice/wiki/Building).
+    1. If you want to use preCICE as a static library, remember to setup the paths for the dependencies in the `LD_LIBRARY_PATH`.
+If the dependencies have changed, you may adjust them in `Allwmake`.
-* An OpenFOAM distribution.
+3. Install an OpenFOAM distribution.
 [OpenFOAM 5](https://openfoam.org/version/5-0/) is known to be compatible (read below for more).
+4. Execute `./Allwmake`.
+If everything goes well, you will receive a success message.

-You may provide the `-DADAPTER_DEBUG_MODE` flag inside `ADAPTER_PREP_FLAGS` to get additional debug messages.
+The `-DADAPTER_DEBUG_MODE` flag inside `ADAPTER_PREP_FLAGS` activates additional debug messages.
 You may also change the target directory or specify the number of threads to use for the compilation.

-If you are using preCICE as a static library, it also has some extra dependencies.
-The `Allwmake` sets these libraries in the `ADAPTER_PRECICE_DEP` and looks for them in the `LD_LIBRARY_PATH` and `LIBRARY_PATH`.
-In case their paths are not defined globally, or you want to override them, you may define them in the script (uncomment the `ADAPTER_BOOST_LIB` and/or `ADAPTER_PETSC_LIB`).
+See the comments in `Allwmake` for more.

+In order to upgrade the adapter, or before you build for another OpenFOAM version, run `./Allclean` first.

 ## Run
 To run this adapter, you must include the following in